Safeguarding at St George's

-If you have a safeguarding concern please do contact Sue Fotheringham (07856149173) or a member of the Clergy (01304 372587).
+Alternatively, you can contact our safeguarding assistant, Martin Porter, by phone (07733 111334) or a member of the Clergy (01304 372587).
 If you are unable to get through, then please do leave a message if the concern is not urgent.
 If you do need to speak to someone urgently, then please try contacting the Church Office (01304 368355) or Hope House (01304 372587).
 If you believe someone is at immediate risk or danger please call 999.

 ‘Safeguarding contacts in the Church of England can be found here

 You may also contact our church wardens Sue Fotheringham and Alex Kent at this email address firstname.lastname@example.org through the church office on 01304 372587

 We are committed to the Safeguarding of Children and Vulnerable Adults policy of the Diocese of Canterbury.
 This is reviewed annually by the PCC

 If you would like to read more of the policies and guidance given to us by the Canterbury Diocese, please do visit the Canterbury Diocese website.